Amazon Reimbursement Services Explained: A Beginner’s Guide for Sellers

 It’s critical for Amazon sellers to be familiar with the various types of reimbursements that can be obtained.
 Get that money back.

 The first type is FBA inventory reimbursement.
-If your items are misplaced or harmed in an Amazon storage facility or during transit, you may be eligible for a refund.
+If your items are misplaced or harmed in an Amazon storage facility or during transit, you can file an Amazon FBA reimbursement claim.

 Another type is Refund overages.
 Sometimes, Amazon messes up refunds.
 Apply for reimbursement if they owe you more.